-Practical Investigation Workflows for Cloud (AWS), Identity (Okta) and Phishing Emails (Cyren)
+Practical Threat Investigation Workflows for Cloud (AWS), Identity (Okta) and Email (Cyren)

-With an increasing rate of large-scale and high-profile cyber attacks and ransomware attacks, the cybersecurity community is busy hardening its security posture and improving the ability to spot malicious activities.
+With the ever-increasing rate of large scale, high-profile cyber attacks such as the wave of ransomware campaigns, the cybersecurity community is busy hardening its security posture and improving its ability to spot malicious activities.

-In this blog post we present you with three must-have investigation methods you can implement in your SOC today in order to stitch alerts and threat signals together and easily identify malicious from benign activities, and ultimately expediting detection and response.
+In this blog post we present you with three must-have investigation methods you can implement in your SOC today in order to stitch alerts and threat signals together and easily identify malicious from benign activities, ultimately expediting detection and response times.

 1. AWS Stolen Instance Profile Credentials Alert

-Millions of individuals, companies, and organizations rely on Amazon Web Services for cloud computing and storage services.
-Being part of the critical backbone for so many organizations makes the safeguarding of AWS credentials an essential piece of the organization's security puzzle.
+Millions of users around the globe and their organizations rely on Amazon Web Services for cloud computing and storage services.
+Being part of the critical backbone of so many organizations makes the safeguarding of AWS credentials an essential piece of the organization's security puzzle.

 If an attacker obtains these credentials, they can make API calls with the EC2 instance profile to the allowed services, to perform lateral movement or other malicious activity.